estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D72
+iOS and Swift.
+Slow and steady.
+Okay, sometimes not so steady.
+Can't believe it's day 72!

 ### R1D71
 iOS and Swift.
 Struggling with typos.
 Probably should've done my coding earlier in the day.
 Also learning about Singletons.